 These data sources include international students expected to stay for less than one year, who are therefore not classified as migrants in the IPS/LTIM figures.
 They do, however, separately track ‘student visitor’ visas of eleven months or less; these are excluded from the analyses below.
-Administrative data do not cover European and British nationals, since visas and landing cards are required only of people subject to immigration control.
+Administrative data do not cover EU or EEA (and Swiss) and British nationals, since visas and landing cards are required only of people subject to immigration control.
 (Nationalities subject to immigration control are non-EEA [European Economic Area] countries, plus Switzerland, often shortened to ‘non-EEA/Swiss nationals’.)

 International students attend a wide range of institutions, including universities, colleges, language schools, vocational schools, English language schools, and independent fee-paying secondary schools.
 They range from secondary school-age children to postgraduate student researchers.
 Note that all Home Office statistics in this briefing that are greater than 1,000 are rounded to the nearest 100.
 Figures in tables and charts are not rounded.

 Data from each of the available sources are consistent in finding that student migration comprises a significant share of international migration to the UK, but has declined since 2010.
 The sources diverge as to the actual number of students arriving.